Snowiiii/Pumpkin/docs/developer/contributing.md

 - To get started with Github Desktop, visit [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop)

-- If you are wanting to contribut code, install Rust at [rust-lang.org](https://www.rust-lang.org/).
+- If you are wanting to contribute code, install Rust at [rust-lang.org](https://www.rust-lang.org/).

 - If you are wanting to contribute to documentation, install [NodeJS](https://nodejs.org/en)